sorbet/sorbet/website/docs/generics.md

 ## Implementation status

-Generics are, by far, the most poorly supported feature within Sorbet.
-The implementation has many known, hard-to-fix bugs, which substantially limits their utility.
+Generics are the most poorly supported feature within Sorbet, by far.
+Their implementation has many known, complicated-to-fix bugs which substantially limit their utility.

 It is hard to overstate how buggy Sorbet's support for generics is.